January 10, 2021

-While the hotel can provide a $10 breakfast pack of muesli, juice and fruit, cafes serving the usual poached eggs and smashed avocados are harder to find.
+While the hotel can provide a $10 breakfast pack of muesli, juice and fruit, nearby cafes serving the usual poached eggs and smashed avocados are harder to find.
 Try Steel Mill Lane or cafes in Quay Street.

 Theatregoers will appreciate 1831 Hotel’s proximity to the Capitol Theatre, while walkers can jump on a train from nearby Central Station to Royal National Park (via Cronulla), or west for a day trip to the Blue Mountains (via Katoomba).

 A budget hotel that knows which corners to cut, the 1831 Hotel is a welcome step-up from hostels.
 Its room variations and central location make it an appealing choice for visitors who plan on spending more time exploring outside than relaxing inside.

 Booking Details for the 1831 Hotel

 Rooms from $116.
 631-635 George Street, Sydney.

 Tara Wells travelled at her own expense (February 2019).

 A comfortable, quiet bed in the centre of Sydney’s Chinatown.

 The smell of cigarette smoke from a fellow guest, despite in-room signs warning of an extra charge.

 Find more accommodation reviews with all our suggestions of where to stay in Sydney to walk.
 Includes links to more than just hotels… there are also AirBnBs, campgrounds, ideal locations for different trip styles, and more.